 “Don’t just stand there, light this sanctuary of Satan up.”

 Richardson lowered the torch, setting small fires all around the living room.
 The council left Lynette dying on the floor, stood outside and watched the trailer go up in flames.
 Justice had been served.

 That is until three days later when another body was found near Bosna Pond.
-The little boy’s insides were piled neatly beside him.
+The little girl’s insides were piled neatly beside the corpse.